 Prevent discrimination in your hiring process by knowing what interview questions you can or can't ask.

-- Minimum Age of Employment — Saskatchewan
+- Minimum age of employment and young worker workplace restrictions — Saskatchewan

-If you are an employer in Saskatchewan, you must comply with the regulations concerning minimum age of employment when hiring employees.
+If you are an employer in Saskatchewan, you must comply with the regulations concerning the minimum age of employment when hiring employees.

 - Employment of children (Newfoundland and Labrador)